Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 Save the encrypted_header snippet for later; it will be added to the salmon envelope to construct the Diaspora-extended salmon.

 Remember the "inner aes key" and "inner aes iv" for later.
-You will use this to encrypt your payload message, which we will construct next.

-#### Preparing the payload message

-The payload message is what this is all about.
-This is the message that you, Alice, are trying to send to Bob.

-This section does not cover the actual contents of the message.
-For a discussion of this, see [[Diaspora's Message Semantics]].
-However, as stated above, the things you will post to remote users are:
+You will use this to encrypt your payload message, which we will owever, as stated above, the things you will post to remote users are:

 * Notification that you've begun sharing with them.
 * Posts that you've made.